 In the section called Affected People, you have a similar choice.
 You can either select from the list of affected groups of people or add other types of people who are affected.

-After this, you will see a new section with the title Data Processing Agreement in Accordance with Article 28 of the General Data Protection Regulation (GDPR).
+After the Affected People section, you will see a new section with the title Data Processing Agreement in Accordance with Article 28 of the General Data Protection Regulation (GDPR).
 This is the actual DPA itself, which you can download.

 The next text section is called Technical and organizational measures in accordance to Art.
 32 GDPR and Amendments.
 Here you will find the technical and organizational measures regarding information security.
 You can also download this section and/or preview it.

-Once you have consented to the DPA, your digital DPA will be automatically created.
-The DPA will be made up of your personal data, the content of the DPA itself, Appendix 1 with the Types of data and Affected People, and Appendix 2 with the Technical and organizsational measures in accordance to Art.
+Once you have consented to the DPA, our system will automatically create your digital DPA.
+The DPA will include your personal data, the content of the DPA itself, Appendix 1 with the Types of data and Affected People, and Appendix 2 with the Technical and organizsational measures in accordance to Art.
 32 GDPR and Amendments.

-The contract will be automaticllay signed by us.
-All you have to do is print it out, sign it, and put it somewhere safe with any other data protection documents you have.
+The contract will include our automated signature.
+All you have to do is print out the DPA, sign it, and put it somewhere safe with any other data protection documents you have.